 Needham and Eastern finalized the sale of the cannabis accounts last week for an undisclosed sum.

-The deal, which Campanelli described as a transfer with no market premium, gives Needham bank more than 600 cannabis-related accounts, totaling around $500 million in deposits.
+The deal, which Campanelli described as a transfer with no market premium, gives Needham more than 600 cannabis-related accounts, totaling around $500 million in deposits.

 While choosing to bank cannabis clients comes with a substantial investment in technology and compliance, serving the sector opens the bank up to a unique clientele, Campanelli said.